 Recipients must provide routine updates on projects while the funding agreement is in active status.
-Quarterly reports cover January 1-March 31, April 1-June 30, July 1-September 30, and

-October 1-December 31.
+Quarterly reports cover January 1-March 31, April 1-June 30, July 1-September 30, and October 1-December 31.
 EAGL reports are due within 30 days of the end of the quarter.

-In addition to quarterly reports, Recipients are required to submit an EAGL close-out form and a separate 2-page project summary report as part of the grant close-out process.
+In addition to quarterly reports, Recipients are required to submit an EAGL close-out form as part of the grant close-out process.
 Recipients should contact the Ecology Project Manager for templates and guidance.